aliciaxl/odin-recipes/README.md

-Create basic recipe website including a main index page and linkes to a few recipes using HTML
+Create basic recipe website including a main index page and links to a few recipes using HTML